slosive/sloscribe/README.md

    # creates a nix demo shell with slotalk and sloth. just follow the shell instructions
    nix develop github:tfadeyi/slotalk#demo
    ```

+## Motivation

+* **Experimentation**, this was the main motivation behind development, testing libraries like: [go/ast](https://pkg.go.dev/go/ast), [wazero](https://github.com/tetratelabs/wazero), [participle](https://github.com/alecthomas/participle).
+* **Developer experience**, finding ways to improve developer experience when it comes to more platform engineering concepts like SLIs and SLOs.
+I want to see if moving these concepts closer to devs,
+  would make them less of an afterthought.
+* **More Experimentation**, many of the cloud native tools I've seen, and I've worked on have been very targeted towards DevOps/SecOps and Platform Engineering personas,
+  so I wanted try my hand on building something for developers.
+* Trying ways to avoid writing YAML...

 ## License
 MIT, see [LICENSE.md](./LICENSE).